seniorjoinu/ic-cron/README.md

 > Q: What if I have multiple canisters each of which needs this behaviour?
 >
-> A: In this case you can encapsulate ic-cron into a single separate clock-canister and ask it to schedule
+> A: In this case you can encapsulate ic-cron into a single separate cron-canister and ask it to schedule
 > tasks for your other canisters.

 ## Limitations